-4) How will you let consumers know that your baby products do not contain flame retardants — through labeling or (for web-based companies) information offered online at the point of purchase, or via product websites?
+4) How will you let consumers know that your baby products do not contain flame retardants — through labeling or (for web-based companies) information offered online at the point of purchase or via product websites?

 The manufacturer's responses to the survey were used to rank the companies based on their efforts to remove the harmful chemicals from their products.
 While not all manufacturers are listed, it is a good starting point for parents looking for more information on what chemicals are in their baby's gear.
 The list also shows which companies provide transparency in what they use and express an openness to divulge information to consumers.

-The BabyBjorn Travel Crib Light and Lotus Travel Crib both earned 10 of 10 for eco-health.
+The BabyBjorn Travel Crib Light and Lotus Travel Crib earned 10 of 10 for eco-health.
 BabyBjorn states that their product is "free from harmful substances and approved according to Oeko-Tex Standard 100, Class 1 for baby products" they go on to say "materials do not contain any harmful or allergenic substances."
 The Guava Family company makes the following statement about the Lotus Travel Crib, "The Lotus Travel Crib has been thoroughly tested for chemical emissions and is certified to the GREENGUARD GOLD standard, making it the only travel crib in the world to have received this rigorous certification."
 They go on to say that the Lotus is "… free of PVC, Lead, Phthalates, Formaldehyde, Heavy Metals (Cadmium, Arsenic, Mercury, etc.) and many others."

-Most families buy a full-size crib for baby to use when sleeping at home.
+Most families buy a full-size crib for the baby to use when sleeping at home.
 But what do you do with your little one when you travel or need a moment to yourself?
 This kind of situation is where a travel crib/play yard comes into play.
 These portable cribs provide a safe sleep environment similar to your baby's regular crib, so you can keep your baby on their routine with fewer hiccups related to traveling.
 A well-designed portable product is easy to transport and use.
 They provide a safe sleeping environment that is free of suffocation and strangulation hazards.
-Even if you do not plan to travel, a product of this kind is great to have for grandparent's or caregivers to use.
+Even if you do not plan to travel, this kind of product is great to have for grandparents or caregivers to use.
 They also provide a safe play area anywhere the environment presents hazards that are hard to control.
 You can survive without a portable crib, but if your budget permits, we think they're well worth the extra expense considering the potential safety benefits and regular sleep.